Pivotal, cluster and interface measures for critical planar percolation: Introduction

 Finally, what survives for other lattices, say, {\bf critical bond percolation on $\Z^2$}?
-Since the Russo-Seymour-Welsh technology works, all ingredients remain valid that do not use the uniqueness and conformal invariance of the percolation scaling limit: the basic topology and measurability results for the quad-crossing space $(\HH_\Omega,\T_\Omega)$, the tightness estimates for the normalized counting measures, and the separation of interfaces phenomena and the coupling results.
+Since the Russo-Seymour-Welsh technology works, all ingredients remain valid that do not use the uniqueness and conformal invariance of the percolation scaling limit: the basic topology and measurability results for the quad-crossing space $(\HH_\Omega,\T_\Omega)$, the tightness and moment estimates for the normalized counting measures, and the separation of interfaces phenomena and the coupling results.
 (See Remark~\ref{r.Z2} for a tiny issue to handle.)
 Therefore, we can still prove that whenever the scaling limit of static percolation exists along a subsequence $\{\eta_k\}_{k=1}^\infty$, then the scaling limit of the normalized measures also exists along that subsequence.
-Then we will conclude in \cite{\DPSL} that the dynamical and near-critical percolation scaling limits also exist along the same subsequence and are Markov processes.
+Then we conclude in \cite{\DPSL} that the dynamical and near-critical percolation scaling limits also exist along the same subsequence and are Markov processes.
 Note that the mere existence of subsequential scaling limits for these processes would follow from the compactness of $(\HH_\Omega,\T_\Omega)$, but the possibility of using the same subsequence that already worked for the static scaling limit, and the Markovianity of the limit are highly non-trivial.

 {\bf Acknowledgments.} We are grateful to Art\"em Sapozhnikov for explaining to us the simple proof of the Strong Separation Lemma (Proposition~\ref{p.separation}) in emails, before it was written up in \cite{\Sapozhnikov}, to Vincent Beffara and Chuck Newman for explaining that the results of \cite{\CamiaNewmanFull} imply the uniqueness of the quad-crossing scaling limit, and to Asaf Nachmias for encouraging us to include the statement about the rotational invariance of the two-point connectivity function.
-We also thank Vincent Beffara for the simulation pictures, and Alan Hammond for comments on the manuscript.
+We also thank Ren\'e Conijn, Demeter Kiss, and Alan Hammond for very useful comments on the manuscript, and Vincent Beffara for the simulation pictures.
 A large part of the work was done while all authors were at Microsoft Research.